chasmani/piecewise-regression/paper/paper.md

 This is now a linear relationship and we can find a new breakpoint estimate, $\psi^{(1)}$, through linear regression.
 We iterate in this way until the breakpoint estimate converges, at which point we stop the algorithm.
 This is the derivation for a single breakpoint.
 If considering multiple breakpoints, the same derivation is followed but instead using a multivariate Taylor expanstion around the initial guesses for the breakpoints.

 Muggeo's iterative algorithm is not guaranteed to converge on a globally optimal solution.
 Instead, it can converge to local optima or diverge.
 To address this limitation, we also implement bootstrap restarting [@wood2001minimizing], again following Muggeo's approach [@muggeo2008segmented].
 The bootstrap restarting algorithm generates a non-parametric bootstrap of the data through resampling, which is then used to find new breakpoint values that may find a better global solution.
 This is repeated several times to escape local optima.

+# Model Selection

+The standard algorithm finds a good fit with a given number of breakpoints.
+In some instances we might not know how many breakpoints to expect in the data.
+We provide a tool to compare models with different numbers of breakpoints based on minimising the Bayesian Information Criterion [@wit2012all], which takes into account the value of the likelihood function while including a penalty for the number of model parameters, to avoid overfitting.
+When applied to the example in Figure \autoref{fig:example}, a model with 3 breakpoints is the preferred choice.

 # Features